Moh88CS/Java-Selenium-Testing/README.md

    cd Java-Selenium-Testing

 ## IMPORTATNT NOTICE
 Please note that this test will not pass anymore becuase Amazon added a CAPTCHA, which prevents automation.
 I'm trying to set up or get API access to bypass this and also might consider other approaches.
-For now, please view the code staticly.
+For now, please view the code statically.
 Thank you :)